Understanding Contractor Advertising Regulations

 Advertising is a vital component of any successful business, but for licensed contractors, promotional content comes with a special set of legal provisions.
 Failure to comply with these provisions can result in considerable fines and, in some cases, further legal action.
-Therefore, it is critical for all California contractors to know what constitutes advertising, which specifications are required for different types of promotions, and how to report unlawful advertising activity to the Contractors State License Board (CSLB).
+Therefore, it is critical for all California contractors, including those in the Walnut, California, area to obtain legal counsel from an experienced contractor advertising attorney to know what constitutes advertising, which specifications are required for different types of promotions, and how to report unlawful advertising activity to the Contractors State License Board (CSLB).

 Contractor Advertising: What’s Included?

 The legal definition of “advertising” for contractors covers a broad range of products and activities.
 According to CSLB, the following items constitute advertising and are subject to statewide specifications:

 - Any TV, radio or print ads promoting your company

 - Promotional items bearing your company name and/or logo, such as t-shirts, magnets, coffee mugs, etc.

 - Signs, billboards and lettering identifying your status as a contractor, including that used on trucks and other vehicles